teohxuen/website/content/report/final_report.md

 Additionally, there is a secondary overvoltage protection chip (BQ294701) monitors cell voltages independently and can also activate the fuse if an overvoltage is detected.
 This act as a fall back if the BQ40Z50 is malfunctioning.

 ### 8.3 PMB PCB Design
- To ensure that the PMB is reliable, good PCB design practises must be followed to ensure both signal integrity and that the PMB can support the power required.
-The PMB design adheres to recommendations from TI's SLUA660A Advanced Gas Gauge Circuit Design document.<insert reference> This ensures that the required components are wired properly in the circuit.
+ To ensure that the PMB is reliable, good PCB design practices  must be followed to ensure both signal integrity and that the PMB can support the power required.
+The PMB design adheres to recommendations from TI's SLUA660A Advanced Gas Gauge Circuit Design document<insert reference>, ensuring proper layout and component interfacing.

- The PMB is a 4-Layer PCB with the top and bottom layer for signals, and the middle layer acting as the power and ground plane.
+ The PMB is a 4-Layer PCB with signal routing on the outer layers and dedicated internal planes for power and ground.

- To remain backwards compatible, the PMB has the same dimensions as the previous PMB and have most of its connectors in the same location on the PCB.
+ To remain backwards compatible, the PMB has the same dimensions and connector layout as its predecessor.

  <Insert Reference to Appendix>
  <Insert calculation for designs in appendix (refer to OneNote)>

 #### 8.3.1 Design for High Power Handling
-The PMB is designed to be able to supply 40A.
+The PMB is designed to handle 40A of continuous current.
 Hence, 2oz copper was used on the outer layers of the PCB, where the power path are, to reduce temperature rise.
 The traces are also made as wide as possible to reduce resistance.

 ![3D Model of Power Path](3dpower.png)
 ##### Figure XXX: 3D Model of Power Path